beckitrue/devpod-neovim/README.md

 I can definitely see the value of having a standard development environment that is portable.
 This would also be great for use in training courses or for onboarding new developers, no matter which IDE you use.

-You can read more about the approach I took to create this devpod [here](https://beckitrue.github.io/devpod-neovim/).
+You can read more about the approach I took to create this devpod [here](https://beckitrue.github.io/devpod-neovim/), or just get started building it by following the instructions below.

 ## Demo